Excidion/spotify_telegram_bot/README.md

 ### Perequisites
 + [Telegram](https://telegram.org/) account.
 + [Spotify developer](https://developer.spotify.com/) account.
-+ Working Python 3 installation.
-+ Cloned version of this repository on your drive.

 ### Configuration
 + Create a new application at the [spotify developer dashboard](https://developer.spotify.com/dashboard/applications) and go to it's overview page.